-Proper schedule management helps you deliver a project on time.
-The process starts before the schedule is even made, and continues throughout the project.
-An ideal plan includes setting expectations, including how to develop, manage, execute and control the project schedule.
+A proper schedule management plan helps you deliver a project on time.
+The project scheduling process starts before the schedule is made and continues throughout the project life cycle.
+An ideal plan includes setting expectations and includes information on how to develop, manage, execute and control the project schedule.

-While not an essential part of every project, any complex one should have a schedule management plan to keep you on track.
-Whether you use it or not, it’s an important plank to know in your project management practice.
+While not an essential part of every project, complex projects should have a schedule management plan to keep your team on track.
+Regardless of whether you use it throughout the project, it’s an important foundation to know in your project management practice.

 Roles & Responsibilities

 The first thing to do is map out who will do what.
-You need to assign someone to own the schedule, which is usually the project manager.
+You’ll need to assign someone who owns the schedule, usually the project manager.
 Then, decide who has the authority to update the schedule in your scheduling software.
 This will likely also be the project manager; however, larger projects might have a project administrator who handles this task.
-In some cases, the team themselves will update the schedule as they file their status working on a task.
-However, the project manager is usually the one who will have oversight and final approval.
+In some cases, the team itself will update the schedule as they file their status when working on a task.
+It is typically the project manager who gives final approval.

 Updating the Schedule

 Part of the plan is deciding how often you’ll update the schedule.
 Sometimes, it’s a Monday morning activity to start the week.
-Other times, you update the schedule on another day—or not weekly at all, but bi-weekly.
-Weekly is the norm and recommended, but the frequency with which you update your schedule is determined by the project, stakeholders, organization, etc.
+Other times, you may update the schedule on another day or opt for bi-weekly updates.
+Weekly updates are considered the norm and are highly recommended, but the frequency with which you update your schedule is determined by the project, stakeholders, organization and more.

-Feedback is an important process in any schedule management plan.
-Schedules are flexible, and the status reports you get from the team on the front lines of the project are crucial to adjusting the schedule to meet the changing needs of the project.
-To make sure this channel stays open and nothing falls through the cracks, you need to determine how feedback will be delivered, whether through status reports, team meetings or other communications.
+Feedback is an integral process in any schedule management plan.
+Schedules are flexible and the status reports you get from the project’s front-line team members are crucial in order to meet the changing needs of the project.
+To ensure this channel stays open and nothing falls through the cracks, you need to determine how feedback is delivered.
+This could be through status reports, team meetings or other communications.

-As schedules change, they need to be reviewed, and those changes approved.
-Someone, (again, usually the project manager) must be appointed as approver to any changes in deadlines.
-If, however, the change is beyond the accepted float in a schedule, it would likely have to be approved by upper management and/or stakeholders in the project.
+As schedules change, the changes need to be reviewed and approved.
+A team member, again, usually the project manager, must be appointed as an approver to deadline changes.
+If, however, the change is beyond the accepted float in a schedule, it likely requires approval by upper management and/or project stakeholders.

-List the tools that you’ll be using to build and manage your schedule.
-Also, note who will be using these tools and to what extent.
-Choose user’s roles such as read only, edit and update, etc.
+List the tools that you’ll use to build and manage your schedule.
+It’s also important to note who will be using these tools and to what extent.
+Determine the roles such as read-only, edit and update, etc.

-Reports let communicate progress to stakeholders, get data to make better decisions and keep your project on track.
-This part of your schedule management plan will outline the types of reports you need, who’ll be generating them throughout the project, their frequency and who will be receiving them.
+Reports allow you to communicate progress to stakeholders, obtain data to make better decisions and keep your project on track.
+This part of your schedule management plan outlines the types of reports you need, who’ll be generating and receiving them throughout the project and their frequency.

-This last component is more for those who are managing a schedule that is part of a larger schedule, or one project’s schedule in a program or portfolio of projects.
+This last component is for those who are managing a schedule that’s part of a larger schedule, or one project’s schedule in a program or portfolio of projects.
 If this is the case, you need to keep track of the other schedules and make sure yours aligns with the overall timeline and strategy of the others.

 How to Make a Schedule Management Plan

-The schedule management plan, which is part of the larger project management plan, is a means to make sure you meet the demands of your project and get its deliverables complete on deadline.
-It sets out the processes that will allow you to meet your due dates.
+The schedule management plan is part of the larger project management plan and is a means to make sure you meet project deliverables.
+It also outlines the processes that allow you to meet your due dates.

-A schedule management plan is basically composed of four sections, schedule development, schedule control, schedule changes and the project schedule.
-Let’s go deeper into each of these topics.
+A schedule management plan is composed of four sections: schedule development, schedule control, schedule changes and the project schedule.
+Let’s delve deeper into each of these topics.

-Once a person from the project team is given this task, they get input from the full team and write up procedures to help better estimate the duration of each task, the associated costs for the budget and resources necessary to complete the task.
+Once someone from the project team receives this task, they collect input from the team and write up procedures to help better estimate the duration of each task, the associated costs and the resources necessary to complete the task.

-Now you want to figure out how to measure and control your schedule.
+At this point, you need to determine how to measure and control your schedule.
 This means having a way to compare your planned schedule and costs against your actual schedule and cost.
-You must now determine how you’ll measure the schedule, such as percentage complete or hours, cost, etc.
+You must determine how you’ll measure the schedule such as percentage complete, hours, cost, etc.

 Someone from the team will have ownership of the responsibility to measure progress.
 Sometimes it’s the project manager, but they are not always the right person for the job.
-However, the team is usually too busy to take this role, too.
-You have to make this decision based on your project and team and then the regularity by which these measurements will be taken.
+The team is usually too busy to take this role, too.
+Make this decision based on your project, your team and the regularity by which these measurements will be taken.

-As we mentioned, changes will happen in a project, therefore, you need someone who approves these changes.
-This includes the added time and costs that might be associated with the change.
-This person is usually the project sponsor, someone not involved in the day-to-day activities.
+As we mentioned, changes will undoubtedly happen in a project such as added time or costs, and it’s important that you have someone who approves of these changes.
+This person is usually the project sponsor, someone who isn’t involved in the day-to-day activities.

 The Project Schedule

-Often the schedule is part of the project plan and is included as one of the documents or an appendix.
-But when the project is larger and more complex, and the schedule is longer and more complicated, it is usually incorporated into the project management software tool.
+The schedule is often part of the project plan and is included as one of the documents or as an appendix.
+When the project is larger and the schedule is longer and more complicated, it’s usually incorporated into the project management software tool.